captainGeech42/synapse-sinkdb/README.md

 The time interval on `#rep.sinkdb.sinkhole` reflects the time data exposed by SinkDB (that is, when it was added to SinkDB, through the current time when the entry was observed on SinkDB)

+An additional tag, `#rep.sinkdb.operator`, is applied on `ps:contact` nodes that are created to track the sinkhole operators.

 ## Running the test suite

-You must have a SinKDB HTTPS API key to run the tests.
+You must have a SinkDB HTTPS API key to run the tests.
 Please put the key in `$SYNAPSE_SINKDB_APIKEY` when running the tests.

 Additionally, you must provide your own entries on SinkDB to seed the test cortex, since the data is TLP:AMBER and can't be stored in the public test code.
 Test data should be a JSON blob in the below structure.
 Please be mindful of the `ipv4_range` entries, each IP in the range will be looked up.